kubevela/kubevela.github.io/docs/tutorials/helm-rollout.md

 EOF
 ```

-This  is a general helm chart created by `helm create` command, which contains a deployment whose image is `barnett/canarydemo:v1`, a service and a ingress.
+This is a general helm chart created by `helm create` command, which contains a deployment whose image is `barnett/canarydemo:v1`, a service and an ingress.
 You can check the source of chart in [repo](https://github.com/wangyikewxgm/my-charts/tree/main/canary-demo).

 Access the gateway endpoint.
 You can see the result always is `Demo: V1`
 ```shell